Down Mexico Way

 “What?”
 Samuel questioned, “Don’t let our brotherly love get in the way of my hospitality.
 Joe is generally never here, anyway.
 But, after all my splendid welcome and bed and breakfast service, you better be staying.”

 Isabella smiled.
 “I’m certain that you have your ladies over and you want a life without supervision.
 I plan on staying a year to see this through.
 My university has approved my grant for a study on border flora and fauna.
 So, I need my own place.”

 “It would be a lot more exciting if you stayed at my place and partied down.

-Joseph’s eyes narrowed on Ava with a greater frown.
+Joseph’s eyes narrowed on Isabella with a greater frown.
 He had left her room immediately last night when she demanded to be in on the case.

 Sam looked between the two, “Oh my gosh!
-Ava, are you in on Joe’s James Bond action?”
+Isabella, are you in on Joe’s James Bond action?”

 “It’s called Joe Boy action, little brother.
 And that’s all the answer you get one way or the other.”

 The wide smile on Samuel’s face faded.
 “I think it would be fun to be a private eye if it wasn’t so dangerous.”